ericmartens/openscale_app/README.md

 # Build, monitor and infuse AI with IBM Cloud, Watson Machine Learning, and Watson OpenScale

 Welcome!
 The instructions below have been provided as part of an IBM Developer webcast series.
 By following along, you will provision IBM Cloud services, train and deploy a machine learning model, monitor that model, and finally deploy an IBM Cloud app that incorporates the model and the monitoring information.
+The webcast replay can be found [here](https://www.crowdcast.io/e/3part-watson-ai-technology-series/2).

 ## Prerequisites
 In this step, you will provision and install the services and software you need for the hands-on lab.